MiczFlor/RPi-Jukebox-RFID/CONTRIBUTING.md

 * `src/docs/sphinx`
   * contains the documentation sources and build flow using Sphinx

+All folders on all hierarchy levels starting with `scratch*` are ignored by git and flake8.
+These are intended as local, temporary scratch areas.

 # How to contribute

 Contributors have played a bigger role over time to keep Phoniebox on the edge of innovation :)